akashjborah97/Covid-Protocol-Detection-System/README.md

 Step 9: Plotting the results:
 The training and loss accuracy was plotted and it showed great results.

-Step 10: Saving the model:
+Step 10: Saving the model

 Using Open CV for face detection